 How long have you worked with Symphony Nova Scotia?

-The 2018/19 season is my first with the Symphony.
-I’ll be working to create consistent, positive experiences for you in the office, at the Rebecca Cohn Auditorium, and beyond.
+The 2019/20 season will be my second with the Symphony.
+I’ll be continuing to create consistent, positive experiences for you in the office, at the Rebecca Cohn Auditorium, and beyond.
 Do you have a favourite Symphony experience?
 I’d love to hear about it!
-Email me your story.
+Email me your story, or come introduce yourself at a concert!
+I’m always at the Symphony boutique.

 Do you have any other jobs/volunteer jobs?